Prague Travel Warnings and Dangers

 Know all the terms before you use a money exchange station, or stick to ATMs.
 Some exchanges take hidden fees or can shortchange you.

-Editor’s Note: The information contained on this page was compiled using real traveler reviews about warnings or dangers in Prague.
+Editor’s Note: The information contained on this page was compiled using real traveler reviews about Prague safety and travel warnings.